JadMokdad/example-ts-lib/README.md

 ### What's missing?

 This doesn't show how to set up unit testing.
-That will likely come in a future updat.e
+That will likely come in a future update.

+### Caveats

+The `.mjs` build is, according to the Redux code comments, for browsers.
+It's a nice idea, but the import paths of any third-party dependencies that you don't want to bundle, such as React in the JSX branch, aren't updated to reference a path that a browser can resolve.

+For that reason, you may want to remove that build output for certain projects.